 Aaron Plabey’s Piranhas Don’t Eat Bananas is a short, hilarious story about a piranha named Brian who loves eating bananas.
 His friends can’t believe that he prefers sinking his sharp teeth into a banana rather than something meaty (like some dangling feet).
 But Brian is one of those piranhas who is a generalist in his eating patterns and he happens to have a taste for fruit!

-Mastering a new skill can be exciting and daunting at the same time.
+Mastering a new skill can be simultaneously exciting and daunting.
 Just growing up is full of firsts!
 Reading picture books that deal with characters being brave in the face of fear gives children an opportunity to process their own anxieties in an indirect, non-threatening way.
 I read two great story books about being brave, then pulled out two nonfiction books that talk about bravery in the face of feeling scared.
 The overall message was that it is okay to be scared.
 Being brave doesn’t mean you don’t feel afraid or that you overcome your fears immediately.
 Sometimes building your “brave muscle” takes time and help from people who love you most.